Mirijamz/MiGIS/README.md

 After creating the classification model in [MiGIS 2.1](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-21-train-algorithm) and based on the (cropped) multi-band raster of [MiGIS 1](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-1-preprocess-ts-images), it can be classified in [MiGIS 3](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-22-roi-evaluation-optional).
 For the accuracy assessment, the creation of a confusion matrix, another training dataset with independent reference ROIs must be available.
 Based on the classification map created with MiGIS 3, class area statistics (in m²) can be generated and ploted.

 ### Related publication:
 Zickel, M., Kehl, M., Gröbner, M. o(in prep.).
-MiGIS: Digital soil and sediment thin sections analyses using an open-source GIS Machine Learning approach.
-Applied Computing and Geosciences.
+MiGIS: Micromorphological soil and sediment thin section analysis using an open-source GIS and machine learning approach.
+E & G Quaternary Science Journal (EGQSJ), article recently submitted.

 ### This work is based on:
 Breiman, L., 2001.
 “Random Forests”.
 Machine Learning, 45 (1), 5-32.